soon-teh/soon-teh.github.io/_posts/2023-05-30-quantum-challenge-spring-ghz.md

 <img class="img-fluid mx-auto mb-4" src="/assets/img/2023-05-30/odd-even-qubits.png">

 The oddness and evenness of the numbers are not to be confused (from the image, red: GHZ qubits; green: stabilizer qubits; and black: unused) with the indexing of the qubit.
 An unranked optional challenge to generate the GHZ state with the lowest depth can be attempted by motivated participants.
-Two approaches will be discussed in this post, one with $log(N)$ depth and the other with constant depth.
+Two approaches will be discussed in this post, one with $log(N)$ depth and the other with constant depth with respect to the qubit size $N$.

 ### Breadth-First Search